Use the VoiceOver braille panel on Mac

 Do one of the following:

-Open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Visuals category, click Braille Panel, then choose an option for showing the panel.
+Open VoiceOver Utility (press VO-Fn-F8 when VoiceOver is on), click the Visuals category, click Panels and Menus, then choose an option from the Show Braille Panel pop-up menu.

 Automatic is set by default, and shows the panel whenever you connect a refreshable braille display with your Mac.

-Press VO-Command-F9 to show or hide the panel.
+Press VO-Fn-Command-F9 to show or hide the panel.

 This command changes the setting in VoiceOver Utility to On or Off.
 If you want the panel to be shown whenever you connect a display, choose that setting again in VoiceOver Utility.

-To show or hide the braille panel, the caption panel, and the VoiceOver cursor, press VO-Command-F11.
+To show or hide the braille panel, the caption panel, and the VoiceOver cursor, press VO-Fn-Command-F11.

 Move or resize the panel

-Press VO-Shift-F9 until you hear the action you want to perform.
+Press VO-Shift-Fn-F9 until you hear the action you want to perform.

 For example, if you hear “resizing” but you want to move the braille panel, press the keys again to hear “moving.”

-Press the VoiceOver modifier with arrow keys to move or resize the braille panel.
+Press the VoiceOver modifier with the arrow keys to move or resize the braille panel.

 When you’re done, press the Escape key or Fn-Tab.